sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 	* NPU specific services like database, swss, syncd, bgp, teamd, lldp etc which runs in the "new linux network namespace" created.
 Currently it is assumed to be 1:1 mapping between NPUs and linux network namesapces.

+We will be discuss on the database docker service only in this document.

 The database docker started in the linux "host" network namespace can be called the "global DB" service.
-The redis database instances here is used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.
+The redis databases required here would be APPL_DB, CONFIG_DB used to store the system wide attributes like AAA, syslog, ASIC to interface name mapping etc.

-There is another set of database docker services which is started per "new linux network namespace" as well.
-The redis database instances here  will be used to store the interface/counters/state etc specific to the interfaces belonging to that ASIC.
-It contains the ASIC configuration and the APPL DB configuration as well used by services like swss/syncd.
+There is another set of database docker services which is started per "new linux network namespace".
+The redis databases here will include all the DB's viz.
+APPL_DB, CONFIG_DB, ASIC_DB, COUNTERS_DB etc and is used to store the interface/counters/state etc specific to the interfaces belonging to that ASIC.

-There will be a config_db.json file per database service, it will be saved as "/etc/sonic/config_db.json" for that belonging to "global DB" and as /etc/sonic/ config_db{NS}.json for the database service in the {NS} namespace.
+There will be a config_db.json file per database service, it will be named "/etc/sonic/config_db.json" for the "global DB" and /etc/sonic/config_db{NS}.json for the database service in the {NS} namespace.

 ## Enhancements to Multi-DB design to support Multiple namespaces

 In the current multi-DB approach, the file database_config.json contains the startup configuration used to dictate the redis server host/port/unix_socket configurations + various available databases ( eg: APP_DB, CONFIG_DB ).
 With the introduction of multiple namespaces, there is a need for separate database_config.json per namespace.
 This config file is created in the "working redis directories" during the database docker service startup.

 The database docker service started in the linux network namespace {NS} will use the /var/run/redis{NS} as the "working redis directory" to create the various files like redis.sock, sonic-db/database_config.json etc. For "globalDB" database service it would be /var/run/redis.